lammps/lammps/doc/src/fix_wall_ees.rst

 default settings for thes fixes are :doc:`fix_modify energy no
 <fix_modify>`.

-The :doc:`fix_modify <fix_modify>` *virial* option is supported by these rixes to add the contribution due to the interaction between atoms and each wall to the system's virial as part of :doc:`thermodynamic output <thermo_style>`.
-The default is *virial no*

 The :doc:`fix_modify <fix_modify>` *respa* option is supported by these fixes.
 This allows to set at which level of the :doc:`r-RESPA
 <run_style>` integrator the fix is adding its forces.
 Default is the